swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 ###### THE&nbsp; FAST</strong><br>
   Initially I had envisaged 2 weeks of fasting,  but my loss in weight, and tiredness on top of this, meant I could not exceed 7  days, followed by a very slow return to eating.
 After this I was  exhausted.&nbsp;&nbsp; <br>
-      13</p>
+      13

-    <p>During the fast I had  a profound experience.
+    During the fast I had  a profound experience.
 The absence of food presented no problem at all,  but on the other hand it was very testing psychologically.
 In fact I felt  as though I was plunging deep into myself, and there were significant changes  in my inner vision.

 Fortunately I was  being surveyed by Mr. Mosseri and only one person was looking after me.
 I  needed this moral support and security to allow things to take their  course.
 I felt to what extent the fast encouraged the detoxification  process already started.
 Now I have periodss of tiredness similar to  those during the first 3 years, but nevertheless more rarely, and I always come  out of these periods stronger.